jopela/zipclean/README.md

 zipclean
 ========

-remove us postal zipcode from addresses
+remove us postal zipcode from addresses of a travel guide.